Politics

 Entry requirements

-For the MA programme you require a good Honours degree or its equivalent.
-For those whose first language is not English, a TOEFL or IELTS Certificate is required.
-Entry at Graduate Diploma level is possible for those with a reasonable first degree.
-Graduate Diploma students can upgrade to the MA on satisfactory examination performance.
+For the MA programme you require a good Honours degree (UK 2:1) or its equivalent.
+For those whose first language is not English, an IELTS Certificate is required.

 Months of entry